 Put real simple, it goes something like this:

-the system analyzes all the data and evaluates all the risks and then presents your originator with an easy-to-understand interface where they have all the data to make a credit decision within seconds.
+the system analyzes all the data and evaluates all the risks and then presents your underwriter with an easy-to-understand interface where they have all the data to make a credit decision within seconds.
 Then they either decline an application, approve it and send it further in your business workflow or request additional data from the borrower.

 To cut a long story short, you will need far fewer people on your staff, but there will still be staff expenses.